Skip to content

 Advanced patterns

-Parallel processing: Process multiple items at once (without breaking things).
-Use Split In Batches node to handle batches while respecting rate limits.
+Parallel processing - use the Split In Batches node to handle multiple items while respecting rate limits.

-Data enrichment: Need more context?
-Chain multiple API calls to gather complete data before launching Tallyfy processes.
-Perfect for pulling customer history, support tickets, or sales data into one complete picture.
+Data enrichment - chain multiple API calls to gather complete data before launching Tallyfy processes.
+Pull customer history, support tickets, or sales data into one picture before kicking off a workflow.

 N8N > Connecting n8n